 Packing list for Kilimanjaro: Insulated gloves and mitts

-Having insulated gloves are a must in keeping your hands warm during the cold weather on the mountain.
-It would be preferable to have both fleece gloves with waterproof outer and thin inner gloves.
+Insulated gloves are a must in keeping your hands warm during the cold weather on the mountain.
+Both fleece gloves with waterproof outer and thin inner gloves are preferable.

-These two will be vital on your Kilimanjaro climb, but a pair of mitts would be best in keeping your hands warm during the summit day.
+These two will be vital on your Kilimanjaro climb, but a pair of mitts would be best for keeping your hands warm during the summit day.

 Our training guide will help you plan.